anirudhUN/newsfeed_backend/README.md

 Users can choose to filter news articles based on categories such as laptops, Android, gaming, and more.
 The application also features a search function that enables users to find articles related to specific topics or keywords.

 The application is built using modern web development technologies and the popular database MongoDB.
-It also uses APIs to fetch and display news articles.
+It also uses APIs to fetch and display news articles.......

 The goal of this project is to create a convenient and engaging platform for users to stay up-to-date with the latest developments in the world of technology.